gep13/gep13/input/blog/visual-studio-code-extension-for-cake-version-0.8.0.md

   * https://twitter.com/ErichGamma/status/887315128022159361

 I actually had something that worked!
 Thank you to everyone on the team for their help with getting this release out!

-# How does the version help me?

-The features in this release are intended to help remove some of the manual steps that are required to both execute and debug tasks within your Cake scripts.
-For example, rather than having to type out the build command, along with the target name, you can now simply click on the name for a list of all available targets.
-In addition, rather than having to go through all the steps listed in this [blog post](http://cakebuild.net/blog/2016/09/debug-cake-vscode) to configure debugging of Cake scripts, it is now simply 2 or 3 clicks away.

-# More information

-I have created a short video which walks through the new features that are included in this release.
-If you have any comments, please feel to reach out to discuss.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/zzZuysl3xSg" frameborder="0" allowfullscreen></iframe>